Best gaming PC under $1000? Here are our top 4 picks

-Be it a newbie or a seasoned gamer looking to graduate to the elite group of gamers, everyone who has ever been fascinated by PC gaming knows that much of your experience rests solely on one factor – a good gaming PC that has all the necessary elements to support your hobby.
+Be it a newbie or a seasoned gamer looking to graduate to the elite group of PC gamers, everyone who has ever been fascinated by PC gaming knows that much of your experience rests solely on one factor – a good gaming PC that has all the necessary elements to support your hobby.

-There are certain specs and feature that are almost non-negotiable for a well-performing gaming PC and then there are variables that depend on your personal requirement and usage patterns.
+There are certain specs and features that are almost non-negotiable for a well-performing gaming PC and then there are variables that depend on your personal requirement and usage patterns.

 Naturally then, the first thing to consider is the kind of gameplay you’d want your gaming PC to support.
 For instance, a strategy game may require better CPU performance whereas a modern shooter game needs advanced graphics capabilities.

 In most cases, it boils down to finding that fine balance between processing power and graphics prowess because the clear-defined lines of gaming genres are constantly blurring even as modern games blend different gaming elements to deliver an immersive playing experience.

 Another thing worth considering is whether you are going to use the same PC for gaming and other computer-related tasks or have one exclusively for gaming.
-The latter allows you greater freedom in focusing on best specs for enhancing the gaming experience and extracting an optimal performance from your machine.
+The latter allows you greater freedom in focusing on the best specs for enhancing the gaming experience and extracting an optimal performance from your machine.

 Let’s say you have decided on the kind of games you want to indulge in.
-You still need to decide which PC is going to support your requirements the best.
+You still need to decide which gaming PC is going to support your requirements the best.
 What kind of graphics card should you look for if you intend to ace Star Wars Battlefront II?

-- If you can afford it, aim for a gaming PC with a Nvidia 10 or AMD 500 series graphics card.
+- If you can afford it, aim for a gaming PC with an Nvidia 10 or AMD 500 series graphics card.
 It’ll give you seamless, smooth gameplay at astounding frame rates even for most recent games.

-- You can buy a great gaming PC at $1,000 price point but if you really do your research well, you may even find a good rig with decent specs to support your gaming needs at $600.
+- You can buy a great gaming PC at $1,000 price point but if you really do your research well, you may even find a good rig with decent specs to support your gaming needs at $700.

 - Since a gaming PC is not something you’d like to replace every couple of years, it is best to aim for one that is future-proof with capabilities such as VR-ready system or has scope for scalability.